The history of Petah Tikva

 The Great Synagogue of Petah Tikva, was built from 1890-1898.
 At the front of the synagogue, which is facing west, are three sundials built by Rabbi Moshe Shapira, an ultra-Orthodox who specialized in building sundials.
 Two of the sundials display the time according to the half of the year we are in, and the third displays the time using a different method – the “point method”.
 Another clock on the front shows the time in Hebrew numerals, from sunrise to sunset.

-Petah Tikva Market
+The Petah Tikva Market (The Shuk)

-Petah Tikva Market, located very close to the city center, is a bustling local market, with great dining options and high-quality products.
+Petah Tikva Market, located very close to the city center, is a busy local market, with great dining options and high-quality products.
 As a local market, which is well off the beaten path, a visit here is a great opportunity to try authentic and affordable dishes.
 With a great extent of options, including Iraqi and Yemeni food, you are in for a real treat.
 So make sure to come here with an empty stomach, and try the local Sambusak, Kubbeh, and more.

 Best attractions around Petah Tikva